NL33/electron-git/z-overview-notes.md

 ## Saving the Versions:

 original idea was to convert all word docs to MD docs in order to save to git.
 The main purpose of this was to save space, bc the git file grows by the whole size of the word doc with each commit.
 However, converting to MD for each doc also has a space issue (a MD equivalent is about 2.5 times the size of the word doc).
 And saving even small changes from an MD doc to git has a space hit as well (a 250kb md doc, equivalent of an 80 kb word doc, still increases git file by 55 kb with just minor addition to the file).
 Furthermore, the size issues here are in the kbs and low MBs.
 Even a very large git file would take a long time to get to more than 50mbs.

+For example, that would be about 45 documents, each 50kb (35-50 pages), each one with 20 git save versions (20*45 = 900 commits (which is a huge amount)).
+Would = docsize ( 45 * 50=2250) + gitfile ( 50 * 900 = 45000) = total 47,250kb.
+Or 47.25 mb.

+And even 50 mbs is a manageable size.
+As an example, my git file for the rts.com angular app is over 50 mb.

 so for now it appears that converting word docs to md for git commits is not required for space reasons.